 The good news is that herbs can reduce your sweating, although they will not stop it completely.
 You want to look for herbs that calm you down.
 Since sweating is often caused by the nervous system, if you take herbs that tranquilize you, it will have a positive effect on your sweating.

-1) Sage.
 This is the best-known herb to reduce sweating because of its high content of thiamine and magnesium, both minerals that soothe our nervous system, and by defect, our sweat glands.
-Sage also contains rosemarinic acid, which is known to block the sweat glands.
+Sage also contains rosemarinic acid, which is known to have good antibacterial properties.

 Although sage can hardly be eaten in large quantities because of its strong taste and smell, if you sprinkle generous amounts over your favorite foods like omelets, pizza, beans, and other foods, you could experience a reduction in your sweating.

-Since witch hazel is an astringent and antiperspirant, when applied in liquid form directly to the areas that you sweat most, it will block the sweat glands and inhibit sweating.
+Since witch hazel is an astringent, when applied in liquid form directly to the areas that you sweat most, it will tighten the pores in the area which can help relieve some sweating.

-4) Chamomile tea.
 Chamomile, a powerful herb reduces stress and anxiety by affecting the nervous system.
-Therefore, it can reduce nervous sweating, which is sometimes considered a social anxiety.
+Therefore, it can reduce nervous sweating, which is sometimes considered social anxiety.

 Drinking this tea every night before bed could give you relief from sweating, although the effect is likely insignificant.
 You might experience a better effect when applying directly to your underarms.
-Read on to know how.
+Read more to know how to do this.

-5) Black tea.
-Known for its high content of tannic acid, an astringent and antiperspirant, black tea has a positive effect on sweating.
+Known for its high content of tannic acid, an astringent, and antiperspirant, black tea has a positive effect on sweating.

 There are many more teas that you can use that have tannic acid, but black tea has the highest amount.
 You prepare your teas as you would normally.
 Let them sit for 10 to 15 minutes, then take a cloth and dab them to your completely dry underarms and let air dry.
 As simple as that!